 Bug-A-Salt is basically a gun that you fill with salt.
 You get 80 shots before reload and can kill pretty much any insect from a range of 1-3 foot.
 There are a plethora of videos of this gun in action over on youtube if you want to see it in action, including one of someone shooting their hand to show how safe it is.
 But I’d highly recommend not doing this and to be sensible and safe when using.

-I’m sure for some, the Bug-A-Salt might be a little overkill for the job in hand (I’m not one of them, I love the gun) so let’s look at smaller options.
+I’m sure for some, the Bug-A-Salt might be a little overkill for outdoor pest control (I’m not one of them, I love the gun).
+So let’s look at smaller options.
 The Air Venturi Fly Shooter is one such option.
-It is in the style of the more traditional fly gun, but as one will be needing to get rid of flies at picnics and BBQs then it is best to buy one that has a string attached to the projectile – you don’t want to be chasing after it after every shot.
+It is in the style of the more traditional fly gun.
+But as one will be needing to get rid of flies at picnics and BBQs then it is best to buy one that has a string attached to the projectile – you don’t want to be chasing after it after every shot.

 Electrical bug killers are probably the most effective form of ridding yourself of flies and great for the lazy person within us.
-But that’s only the case indoors, outside your unlikely to find a power source for these gems.
+But that’s only the case indoors.In terms of outdoor pest control you’re unlikely to find a power source for these gems.
 You also have to be wary of some electrical fly zappers, as they use chemicals to attract the insects which you don’t want.
 Many also recommend a distance of 25 foot to any human active when in use, which is often not possible.
 But if you have a power source and 25 foot of free space you can’t get better than Flowtron Electronic Insect Killer

 Why does dish soap make such a good fly spray?
 It’s all down to the small amounts of borax in the soap.
 When this is sprayed onto flies it dehydrates their exoskeleton which leads to certain death.

 How to get rid of ants at a picnic or BBQ